zonca/zonca-blog/_posts/2021-11-08-fund-healpy.md

 * Consider using grants to fund `healpy` through [Github Sponsors](https://github.com/sponsors/zonca?frequency=recurring&sponsor=zonca)
 * This will fund extra working hours for Andrea Zonca to work on the project

+## Preamble

+In ~2007 I was a Graduate Student at the Italian Istitute of Astrophysics, I was using `numpy`, just created a couple of years prior.
+I remember that Travis Oliphant, the developer of `numpy`, was asking for a contribution to get a PDF version of the manual.
+I realized I could have helped development of this key Python package and I was able to purchase it on our funding for the [Planck mission](https://www.esa.int/Science_Exploration/Space_Science/Planck).

 ## Current status of `healpy`

 I have been the lead maintainer of `healpy` since 2010, when I was working as a Postdoc at University of California Santa Barbara.